-

 Read More-

 The miracle is this – the more we share, the more we haveLeonard Nimoy Smile A smile costs nothing, but gives much.
 It enriches those who receive, without making poorer those who give.
 It takes but a moment, but the memory of it sometimes lasts forever.
-None is so rich or mighty that he can … Continue reading Smile →
+None is so rich or mighty that he can get alon

 Read More -